The Fairness-Accuracy Pareto Front: Fairness measures

 where $w_i$ are the overlap weights as in \eqref{eq:overlapwts}.
 In the second option for $U_n$, we measure the average effect of $\rva$ on all intermediate layers of the neural network, leading to

-The benefits of learning fair internal representations in a neural network was recognised in \citet{Madras2018}.
+The benefits of learning fair internal representations in a neural network was recognized in \citet{Madras2018}.
 In particular, we may expect doing so can safeguard against bias in further downstream analyses, such as transfer learning.